Quadra-Ryo/Easy-versioning-sphinx/README.md

 ## 💡 Why use this?

 Easy Versioning offers:

+✅ A ready-to-deploy website, already structured in the output folder
 ✅ Full control of your hosting and deployment
 ✅ Freedom to use any Sphinx theme or customization
 ✅ A simple and consistent workflow for large, multilingual, versioned docs